Skip to main content

 Mailing Address

 After a Enterprise Bank account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
-Solely-owned accounts require the estate's representative to contact Enterprise Bank's Rockland Trust Investment Management Group at 508-732-7072 with the proper legal authority documents.
+Solely-owned accounts require the estate's representative to contact Enterprise Bank's Rockland Trust Investment Management Group (estate settlement and professional Personal Representative services) at 508-732-7072 with the proper legal authority documents.

 Deposit, investment & retirement accounts